webaraclar/Encryption-with-Javascript/Readme.md

 * With this tool, you can generate various types of encrypted texts.

 TR
-* Bu araç ile çeşitli tiplerde kriptlanmış yazılar üretebilirsiniz.
+* Bu araç ile çeşitli tiplerde kriptolanmış yazılar üretebilirsiniz.

 ## How is it used?